Star1xr/source-engine-gamepadui/README.md

 # About this fork
 This fork makes gamepadui possible on nillerusr's source engine code.
-And it has artifacts to upload build output files.
+And it has artifacts to upload build output files(Has an issue now due to llvm.
+More info below).
 So you can download output files after building on actions when it gives you artifact url.
 This makes it possible to build with 0 effort and without a vm/pc/server.
 This idea came into my mind because my ubuntu aint compiling the game.

+(Figured out why my ubuntu has the problem.
+The problem is on the LLVM.
+Same issue happens on actions too.
+So we gotta wait to get the issue fixed.)

 Credits:
 - Valve